 New Tests Being Developed:

 There may be a tissue-sample test to help diagnose Endometriosis on a genetic level.
 Certain genetic qualities may present themselves, even altering slightly with the different Stages of Endometriosis.
 However, this research is very recent (published September 2014) and greater testing of their findings is needed before an actual procedure can be used in modern medicine.
-You can read all about it here.

 An Australian team believes they’ve found a way of diagnosing Endometriosis by running a biopsy on a sample of the uterine lining (endometrium) and testing it for the presence of Endometriosis nerve fibers.
 This study was published in 2009 and further testing was needed.